AlexX333BY/vk-channel-bot/README.md

 # vk-channel-bot
-VK bot for publishing wall posts and sending it to channels
+VK bot for publishing wall posts and sending them to channels

 How to compile:
 * Simply run fatJar task with Gradle